childmindresearch/wristpy/docs/wristpy_tutorial.md

 We can visualize the sleep periods in comparison to other metrics; in this example, we compare the sleep windows to the angle-z data and the non-wear periods.
 In the default pipeline any sleep periods that overlap with non-wear periods are filtered out.
 This plot shows the sleep periods visualized by a blue trace, non-wear periods are visualized with a green trace, and the angle-z data with the semi-transparent red trace.
-These are all accessible directly from the results object calculated from the default pipeline:
+These are all accessible directly from the results object created with the custom pipeline:

 ```python
 import matplotlib.pyplot as plt